 According to Verywell Mind, “Hobbies bring a sense of fun and freedom to life that can help to minimize the impact of chronic stress.”
 They even reported that those who engage in physical leisure activities for at least 20 minutes once a week are less susceptible to fatigue.

 So, let’s get to it!
-Here are five productive things to do in quarantine—and who knows, they may even last you beyond that!
+Here are five productive things to do if you're stuck inside or if you're in quarantine—and who knows, they may even last you beyond that!

 Learn to knit!
 Don’t be so quick to dismiss this one!
 You may have seen sweet little Granny Mae knit a time or two, but did you know that knitting, crocheting, stitching, and embroidering all require intense focus just like learning to play an instrument does or getting your mind right before the ‘big game.’
 It doesn’t matter who you are or how old you are, knitting reduces stress and turns out some pretty neat keepsakes.